amaus/jProt/README.md

 ## Installation

-You will need to install the gradle package manager onto your machine
+You will need to install the gradle package manager and jMath onto your machine.

 1. Clone the project
 2. `gradle install`